AIs-HE/mecalapp/core_docs/roadmap.md

 Pending next steps (short):
 - Wire DraftControls persistence handlers (`onPushToDatabase`, `onLoadFromDatabase`, `onExport`) and define API / JSONB contract if persistence moves to the backend.
 - Implement Emerald Green `ProjectInfoPanel` and the purple/red/gray containers as per the architecture spec.

+Short-term action items (2025-12-03):
+- Add unit tests for `lib/calculations.ts` functions: `calculateVoltageDrop`, `calculateRegulation`, and `calculateLossesPerc` to guard against regressions.
+- Update `calculation_guidelines/circuit_dimmension_architecture.md` to reflect that REG and LOS values are expressed in percent ( e.g., 3.88 for 3.88%).
+I can apply that doc edit now if you want.

 Developer notes
 ---------------